scriptrdotio/howto/data/persist_data.md

 # How to persist data?

 - Scriptr.io provides you with a NoSQL database that allows you to save data into key/value structures called "documents"
-- To persist data into document from within a script, you need to require the native "document" module
+- To persist data into document from within a script, you need to require the native **document** module

 ```
 var document =  require("document");